Last December, Beyoncé dropped an album you may have heard about, arguably her defining album, aptly titled BEYONCÉ.

 In short, while Beyoncé did indeed command the chauffeur to roll up the partition and chastised him for eavesdropping and nearly crashing… she did, however, invite you, the listener, into her fantasy.
 The invitation was not intended to entice sexual arousal, nor serve as soft-core porn like that which is found on https://www.hdpornvideo.xxx/?hl=he.
 Rather, by offering this invitation, Beyoncé was making an effort to embrace her own imperfections and connect to her listeners in a new way because, as carnal as some of it may seem, there is a certain vulnerability to the track that everyone can relate to.
 Beyoncé clearly knew, though, that some people wouldn’t realize this and perhaps that explains how she chose to end the song.

 “Partition” ends with a monologue in French, in which the speaker asks, “Do you like sex? … Are you not interested in sex?”
 Of course, it is a bit of a rhetorical question, isn’t it?
 After all, who can honestly say no?
 Maybe that’s why “Partition” upset so many people, because the undeniable truth behind it may force the prude to realize they’re not so perfect after all.
+If you’re thinking you aren’t all that fussed about sexual connections, or just sex for sex, you could click to investigate and see how quickly it hooks you.
 But hey, like Beyoncé said on “Ghost,” “perfection is so… meh.”
 If you still don’t like it, then, well, she has a song that addresses that too: “I’m a grown woman; I can do whatever I want.”